teamprova/Dungeontest/README.md

 Load up the Visual Studio project, build and run, and you should be good to go.
 The application should export to the bin/ folder.

 ###### Ubuntu
-Install Mono, and SDL, by running "sudo apt-get install libsdl1.2-dev libsdl1.2debian mono-devel mono-complete libsdl-mixer1.2 build-essential"
+Install Mono, MonoDevelop, and the MonoGame add-in for MonoDevelop, and open the solution in "/DungeontestLinux", and you can build and run, completely fine.
+Application should export to bin/.

-That will make it possible to run the .exe with Ubuntu.
-Also, make sure to have installed MonoDevelop, and installed MonoGame on it, if you want to modify the engine.
+This will export to an .exe, but because you have Mono, you goto the /bin directory in terminal and type "mono DungeontestLinux.exe", and it will run.

 ###### Disclaimer
 Further instruction on compiling will be given in a later version of this README.
 And with detailed answers to why it sometimes does not work with Linux, and how to solve it.